tadscottsmith/docker-trunk-recorder-dashboard/README.md

 ### Talkgroup Updates
 - Edit talkgroups.csv directly - changes are detected automatically
-- Use the web interface to update individual talkgroups
+- Update talkgroups through the web interface:
-- New talkgroups are automatically added and saved
+  * Click on any talkgroup in the list to open its details
+  * Edit the name, description, tag, or category
-- Changes sync to all connected browsers in real-time
+  * Changes save automatically and sync to all connected browsers
+- New talkgroups are automatically discovered and added

 ## Trunk Recorder Configuration